melaniaAB/R/ProjectA/README_ProjectA.md

 The identified novel pathogenic nutrient transporters have the potential to be used as tools for the design of disease control strategies for this historic plant pathogen.

 ## Irish Famine
-Famine resulted in death of about 1 million Irish people, and emigration of another 1 million from the island to North America and Great Britain.
+Famine resulted in death of about 1 million Irish people, and migration of another 1 million from the island to North America and Great Britain.

 !["Famine" by Rowan Gillespie](./Irish_famine.jpg)